django view example and render function

 In the given view, here are the steps explained simply:

-1. The employee_list function is defined, which takes a request parameter representing the HTTP request made to the server.
+employee_listfunction is defined, which takes arequestparameter representing the HTTP request made to the server. - Inside the function, all the

-5. The generated HTTP response, containing the rendered HTML content, is sent back to the client's web browser.
+renderfunction combines the provided template with the context data and generates an HTTP response. - The generated HTTP response, containing the rendered HTML content, is sent back to the client's web browser.

 In summary, the view retrieves all employee records from the database, sends them to the 'employee_list.html' template, and returns the resulting HTML response to the client.